 8. Inspect your new home.

-Make sure that you inspect your new place within 24 hours if you are renting to document any items of damage that someone might try to hold you responsible for in the future.
-Taking pictures and video can help you to protect your rights here as well.
+Ensure that you inspect your new place within 24 hours if you are renting to document any items of damage that someone might try to hold you responsible for in the future.
+Taking pictures and videos can help you to protect your rights here as well.
 Then you can begin the process of unpacking to create your new home!

 When you’re moving to a new place in NYC, a little extra planning can go a long way toward managing your frustration.
 Use these tips to start that process today, and then let us know if our team can give you a hand with your stuff.